 These condensed consolidated interim financial statements have been prepared on the assumption that the Company and its subsidiaries will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
-As at April 30, 2022, the Company had not advanced its properties to commercial production and is not able to finance day to day activities through operations.
-The Company's continuation as a going concern is dependent upon the successful results from its mineral property exploration activities and its ability to attain profitable operations.
+As at July 31, 2022, the Company had not advanced its properties to commercial production and is not able to finance day to day activities through operations.
+The Company's continuation as a going concern is dependent upon the successful results from its mineral property exploration activities and its ability to attain profitable operations and generate funds there from and/or raise equity capital or borrowings sufficient to meet current and future obligations.
 These factors indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 Management intends to finance operating costs over the next twelve months with loans from directors and companies controlled by directors and or private placement of common shares.
 Should the Company be unable to continue as a going concern, the net realizable value of its assets may be materially less than the amounts on its consolidated statement of financial position.